pkluz/PKLocationManager/README.md

 import PKLocationManager
 ```

 More detailed documentation incoming.
-See `PKLocationManager.swift` for comments, and the Demo project for example usage.
+See `LocationManager.swift` for comments, and the Demo project for example usage.

 ## Disclaimer